Antiz96/antiz.fr/antiz/content/_index.md

 draft: false
 ---

-# Welcome!
+# Hey!

 My name is Robin Candau, also known as Antiz on the internet, I'm 27.

 I'm a french Linux system engineer passionate by skate, music, craft (beers) and, obviously, Linux!
-This website serves as a central place to get general/contact info about me, as well as writing some [blog posts](https://antiz.fr/blog/) when I feel like it.
+This website serves as a central place to get general/contact info about me, as well as writing some [blog posts](https://antiz.fr/blog/) when I feel like it (read the "Welcome" blog post [here](https://antiz.fr/blog/welcome).

 # Projects